Tmarkou99/Project-Supply-chain-analysis/README.md

 1.  **Cluster analysis** for similar products based on characteristics such as price, lead time, defect rates, production cost etc. by country. [done]

-2.  **Sales and revenue analysis**: You could use the sold, Price, and Revenue generated variables to analyze sales trends over time, identify the most profitable products, and optimize pricing strategies.
+2.  **Sales and revenue analysis**: You could use the sold, Price, and Revenue generated variables to analyze sales trends over time, identify the most profitable products, and optimize pricing strategies. [done]

 3.  **Supply chain performance analysis**: You could analyze the Availability, Lead times, Order quantities, Shipping times, and Shipping costs variables to assess the performance of your supply chain, identify bottlenecks, and optimize your ordering and inventory management processes.